PowerMAN Frequently Asked Questions (FAQ)

 both products.
 The term PowerMAN is generally used in the documentation.
 The supplied

-license key and ADM file are different.
+licence key and ADM file are different.

 Group Policy Preferences (GPP) allow you to assign initial power policy settings to users.
-GPP has number
+GPP has a number

-of important limitations:
+of significant limitations:

 - The settings are only preferences.
 The users can change them